junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The second message from the surviving angels, as it turns out, is even more surprising.

-"You and your brother have proven yourself worthy in every sense as far as Heaven and angels concern," Hannah announces solemnly.
+"You and your brother have proven yourself worthy in every sense as far as Heaven and angels are concerned," Hannah announces solemnly.
 "With all the archangels gone, and living proof that you and your brother's souls are bright enough to charge Heaven and save angels, we would like to invite you to take the roles of the archangels, to become Heaven's new commanders."

 Dean blinks several times, having to take a few minutes to make sure he understands it right, and some more minutes to make sure Hannah is not joking.

 Cas nudges him gently.
 "No one is more worthy than you."

 "Yeah, that's not exactly what I'm worried about," Dean rubs his temples.
-"I can hardly make the Earth not trashed once a year, and now commanding the whole Heaven?
+"I can hardly make the Earth not trashed once a year, and now commanding the whole freaking Heaven?
 That feels too big for our skin.
 I need to talk with Sam."

 Hannah nods approvingly.
 "I understand.
-I will come back once you're ready, Castiel knows where to find me."
+I will come back once you're ready.
+Castiel knows where to find me."

 Cas meets her eyes and gives her a nod.
 A thought hits him then, and he stops her before she leaves.
 "Hannah, is there a way for them to go back to Earth?"